appcypher/wasmo-old/lib/wasabi/README.md

 ### DESCRIPTION
 Wasabi is basically a project that wraps the Clang/musl toolchain.
 And it is Linux-based.
+I like to call the ABI wasabi support as `wasm32-llvm-linux`.

 ### PORTABILITY ISSUE
 It's somewhat easy to reimplement the following syscalls for BSD-like operating systems, but some form of emulation is needed for Windows support.